 Depression Frequently Asked Questions

-Depression is a prolonged or deep emotional sensation of sadness, being “blue”, or “down.”
+Depression is a prolonged, deep feeling of sadness.
 Depressive feelings such as discouragement or sadness are perfectly normal if they do not become too severe or last too long.
 Depression becomes a clinical problem if a person’s mood becomes too depressed or if the episode lasts more than two weeks.
-If there is any question about the severity of a person’s depression, he/she should have an immediate evaluation by a mental health professional or a physician in order to rule out suicidal intent.
+If there is any question about the severity of a person’s depression, a mental health professional or physician should evaluate them to rule out suicidal intent.

 Depression includes some of the following characteristics:

 - Feeling helpless

 - Decreased ability to remember